EvansUniverse/daisy-projects/_evan/Jellybeans/README.md

 Quantizing diatonic arpeggiator for the Electrosmith Daisy Patch eurorack module.

 ### What does it do?
 Jellybeans is an arpeggiator with special features.
-The user configures a scale and sends in v/oct root input, then Jellybeans arpeggiates the diatonic chord with that root.
-This is great for creating quasi chord progressions with eurorack's chiefly monophonic sound sources.
+The user configures a scale and sends in v/oct root input, then Jellybeans quantizes and arpeggiates the diatonic chord with that root.
+This is great for approximating chord progressions with eurorack's chiefly monophonic sound sources.

 ### Features
 * Arpeggiator